ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > l401: "imaps" -- isn't this normally called build or generate.
 Why stray from that?
 > l402:  "sels" -- isn't this just indexing? why not call it that?

 I am not sure about build/generate.
-The intuition here is that constructor is an index map (maps the value per index) and destructor `sel`ects a scalar therefore `sels`.
-I do not have a strong opinion about these names.
+The intuition here is that the constructor is an index map (maps the value per index) and the destructor `sel`ects a scalar, hence `sels`.
+I do not have a strong opinion about these names and happy to change them.
 >
 > l401-402: say in words what imap(s/b) and sel(s/b) are supposed to do.
 >